MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 - Ubuntu 18.04 LTS
 - Ubuntu 20.04 LTS

-If you have trouble using the module on other distributions of Linux, send email to the following address: `exocmdletpreview[at]service[dot]microsoft[dot]com`.
-The email address is purposefully obfuscated to avoid spam.
+If you have trouble using the module in other distributions of Linux, [report any issues](#report-bugs-and-issues-for-the-exchange-online-powershell-module).

 For instructions on installing PowerShell 7 on Linux, see [Installing PowerShell on Linux](/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1&preserve-view=true).